Published OnJuly 8, 2026

 • I know the difference between quitting and regrouping, and I never confuse them.

 Warriors are not fearless.
 They are fear-full — and they move anyway.
-These affirmations are for the courage that is not dramatic, but daily.
+These warrior affirmations are for the courage that is not dramatic but daily — the kind that shows up in ordinary moments and makes the extraordinary possible.

 • I take the next step even when I cannot see the full path.